raiden-network/raiden/docs/rest_api.rst

           "only_receiving_channels": false
       }

-   :jsonparameter boolean only_receiving_channels: Only close and settle channels where your node has received transfers.
+   :reqjson boolean only_receiving_channels: Only close and settle channels where your node has received transfers.
 Defaults to ``true``.

    **Example Response**: